-The annual weekly wage when divided by 52 produces what is known as the average weekly wage.
-This metric reflects the average weekly wages paid by experienced-rated and cost reimbursable employers combined, excluding wages from federal employment.
+The annual wage divided by 52 produces the average weekly wage.
+This metric reflects the average weekly wages paid by experience-rated and cost reimbursable employers combined, excluding wages from federal employment.

 The average weekly wage is used to determine the maximum weekly benefit amount for new claimants.
 For the historical series, see Figure 2 and Table 3.